SilverBright/video-games-library-sinatra-project/README.md

 - Create a new account
 - Login
-- You will be redirected to the main index page where you can see a list of video games
+- You will be redirected to the main index page where you can see a list of video games added by other users
 - Select 'Add a game' to add a game title and platform, then click 'submit'
 - From here, you can edit or delete your entry, add a new game, or go to the Library
 - To edit or delete your title from the Library, simply click directly on the title, which will redirect you to an edit screen

 ## Specs